Podia Ser Pior

-Podia Ser Pior is a 2009 Brazilian comedy film written and directed by Ian SBF, and starring Fábio Porchat, Tatá Werneck, Danilo Gentili, Fernando Caruso, Gregório Duvivier, Josie Antello and Wagner Santisteban.
+Podia Ser Pior is a 2009 Brazilian comedy film written and directed by Ian SBF, starring Fábio Porchat, Tatá Werneck, Danilo Gentili, Fernando Caruso, Gregório Duvivier, Josie Antello and Wagner Santisteban.
 The release of the film didn't happen due to a lack of budget revenue for the promotion.

 Plot

 Rodrigo (Fabio Porchat) wakes up in a strange bed next to a woman who he has never seen in life.
 Having his jaw dislocated, he rushes to save his relationship while trying to help his friend Murillo (Gregorio Duvivier), who is also with marital problems.